 A concentration in teaching/pedagogy is also offered as part of the B.A. in Spanish degree.

-While pursuing a B.A. in Spanish degree, students may also consider minoring in a foreign language, including Arabic/Middle Eastern Studies, French/Francophone Studies, German or Spanish.
+While pursuing a B.A. in Spanish degree, students may also consider minoring in another language, including Arabic/Middle Eastern Studies, America Sign Language, French/Francophone Studies, or German.

 M.A. in Spanish

 The M.A. in Spanish is a 36 credit-hour graduate degree.
 It offers a broad range of core and elective courses in literature, linguistics, pedagogy, and translation to prepare students for a host of professionally competitive careers.
 Our program provides flexible options for students to take classes on our campuses in Huntsville and in The Woodlands and online.
 An intellectually and professionally stimulating training and experience, the M.A. in Spanish at SHSU is not to be missed.